vicinity/developer-documentation/README.md

 <details>
   <summary>Security Review</summary>

 As we near completion of version 1 of the project, we will start looping in the security team here at Vicinity to kick start a security review of the product.
-Depending on type of software we are building, this may include Penetration testing.
+During this review, security team will look into application vulnerabilities and suggest recommendation accordingly.

 </details>